By: Barbara Bradley

 School nurses and other personnel who will be in daily contact with the pump user should know how to recognize and manage emergency situations.
 They need to know basic facts about diabetes and basic facts about the insulin pump.

 Educate the Staff

 It’s a good idea to provide fact sheets about the insulin pump and what to do if problems arise.
 Teachers, coaches, school bus drivers and any adults in contact with your child should know basic information about diabetes management and insulin pump management.
 They need this knowledge for the safety of your child.

 If your child has acquired self-care management skills, give the school a list of the tasks that he or she can perform independently as well as those that require supervision or must be performed by a responsible adult.
 Be sure to get an extra copy of the pump user’s manual and provide it for reference.

 Diabetes educators who are experienced with insulin pump management can offer education sessions for the staff.
 The educator from the pump manufacturer can also provide this training.
-Animas, Disetronic and Medtronic/MiniMed can supply educational materials or reference booklets for the school staff.
+Animas, Disetronic and Medtronic/MiniMed can supply educational materials or reference booklets for the school staff (see sidebar on page 68).
 Many school districts also provide training days for district nurses.
 You may want to talk to your local representative about speaking at one of these.